Ruth Kelly: transforming teaching with IT

 "We have achieved a lot, but there is still a long way to go" she told delegates.

 Pupil to computer ratios have improved since 1998, and most schools have broadband internet access - 99 per cent of secondary schools now have fast connections, Kelly said.
-She cited Ofsted reports proclaiming the positive influence of technology in education to support the government's claims that technology can, and does, raise standards, despite recently published German research suggesting the reverse.
+She cited Ofsted reports proclaiming the positive influence of technology in education to support the government's claims that technology can, and does, raise standards.

 Next, listeners were treated to a feel-good case study of a Midlands school that has embraced technology in a big way.
 In the clip, happy teens happily do homework on laptops; and footage of children doing backflips presumably conveys that technology in the classroom gives you more time for gymnastics.
 A teacher intones: "Technology will never replace teachers."